anandi-bharwani/Customer-action-prediction-using-e-commerce-data/README.md

 4. Is the user a returning or new user
 5. Time of day of visit.

-The goal of the project is to create model which predicts the consumer action and plaace them in of the 4 categories:-
+The goal of the project is to create model which predicts the consumer action and place them in of the 4 categories:-
 1. Bounce: Customer simply exits without buying.
 2. Add to cart: Cutomer adds products to cart but doesnt buy them.
 3. Check-out: Customer begins to check-out but doesnt finish the transaction